instana/openapi/spec/descriptions/tagSyntheticResults.md

 1. *metric* select a particular metric.
-This is the list of available metrics for all types of Synthetic Tests: synthetic.metricsResponseTime (ms), synthetic.metricsResponseSize (bytes), synthetic.metricsStatusCode (an integer represents an HTTP response code, e.g., 200, 401, 500), synthetic.metricsRequestSize (bytes), synthetic.metricsUploadSpeed (bytes per second), synthetic.metricsDownloadSpeed (bytes per second), synthetic.metricsRedirectTime (ms), synthetic.metricsRedirectCount, synthetic.metricsConnectCount, and synthetic.metricsStatus (an integer, 1-success or 0-failure).
+This is the list of available metrics for all types of Synthetic Tests: synthetic.metricsResponseTime (ms), synthetic.metricsResponseSize (bytes), synthetic.metricsStatusCode (an integer represents an HTTP response code, e.g., 200, 401, 500), synthetic.metricsRequestSize (bytes), synthetic.metricsUploadSpeed (bytes per second), synthetic.metricsDownloadSpeed (bytes per second), synthetic.metricsRedirectTime (ms), synthetic.metricsRedirectCount, synthetic.metricsConnectCount, synthetic.metricsStatus (an integer, 1-success or 0-failure), and synthetic.tags (list of custom properties and values).

    The following metrics are only available for the HTTPAction type Synthetic Tests: synthetic.metricsBlocking (bytes), synthetic.metricsDns (bytes), synthetic.metricsConnect (bytes), synthetic.metricsSsl (bytes), synthetic.metricsSending (bytes), synthetic.metricsWaiting (bytes), and synthetic.metricsReceiving (bytes).

+   The metric synthetic.tags adds the latest list of custom properties to the response.

-2. *aggregation* Depending on the selected metric, different aggregations are available e.g., SUM, MEAN, P90 (90th percentile), and DISTINCT_COUNT.
+2. *aggregation* Depending on the selected metric, different aggregations are available e.g., SUM, MEAN, P90 (90th percentile), DISTINCT_COUNT, and MAX.
+MAX is only allowed for synthetic.tags.

 **timeFrame** As in our UI you can specify the timeframe for metrics retrieval.
 ```